lenardneander/MD_of_Water/README.md

 ```
 conda activate waterMD
 ```
-Simulation can be started via Jupyter notebook.
-Useful plots will also be displayed in the notebook
+Simulation can be started via Jupyter notebook "start_simulation.ipynb".
+Useful plots will also be displayed in the notebook.
+Results for the simulation will be placed in the folder "Simulation_Results".
+In order to visualize the simulation the pdb file has to be imported into the software VMD.